 The major source of income of state universities is the funds allocated through the annual State budget, this is equivalent of about 60% of the total university income.
 In addition to this, a university can generate its own income from the services provided by that university, such as patient care in university hospitals.
 Student contributions to state universities form only 4% of the total university budget.
 Meanwhile, the student fees in private foundation (Vakif) universities are much higher.

 At present, enrolment in the private universities accounts for only 5% of the total.
 Clearly, state universities are by far carrying the major portion of the load of higher education in Turkey.
-In 2011 a total of 759,638 students were enrolled in AA, BA, Master's and Doctorate programs of 165 universities; 103 State and 62 Vakif-Private.
+In 2023 a total of 1.8 million students were enrolled in AA, BA, Master's and Doctorate programs of 208 State and Vakif-Private universities.
+In 2022-2023 Scholastic year, there were a total of 6.950.142 students and 184.566 professors at higher education institutions; 6.2 million of them at state universities.

 Non-formal education in Turkey is offered by a network of training centers who are supervised by the Ministry of National Education (MEB).
 Non-formal education services aim to teach reading-writing, help to continue education of students for finish their incomplete education, teach balanced nutrition and a healthy life style, teach people from various professions the knowledge and skills they need to improve themselves, and so on.